INGREDIENTS:

 1. Pour hot syrup into flour mixture and mix well until smooth.
 Cover and stand for at least 2 hours.
 For a more spongy result, keep overnight in a fridge.

+2. Heat up about 1-2 cups of oil in a smal 8 inch diameter wok which has a deep dome shape in the middle.
+This will shape the kuih accordingly.
 Pour 1 scoop of batter in the middle at one spot.
 The kuih will spread by itself & float.
 Let the edge expand fully before flipping.
 Flip and prick the centre of the kuih to release some air & prevent it from exploding.
 Fry until golden.

 Story of Cucur Udang